Coreymillia/341-Xscreensaver-Esp32-24232028-/README.md

 ### **Attribution:**
 - Original XScreensaver effects by Jamie Zawinski and contributors
-- ESP32 implementation and optimizations by [Your Name]
+- ESP32 implementation and optimizations by Coreymillia
 - Built with PlatformIO and Arduino ESP32 framework

 ## 🙏 **Acknowledgments**